BA in Buddhist Studies with Himalayan Language: Career Path

 Career Options

-Overview of Bachelor of Arts in Buddhist Studies with Himalayan Language
+Overview of BA in Buddhist Studies with Himalayan Language

 Course Outlines

-The specific course outlines for a Bachelor of Arts in Buddhist Studies with Himalayan Language program may vary depending on the institution offering the program.
+The specific course outlines for a Bachelor of Arts in Buddhist Studies with Himalayan Language program may vary depending on the institution.
 However, common course topics may include:

-• Introduction to Buddhism: This course provides an overview of the history, beliefs, and practices of Buddhism.
-Students may study the life and teachings of the Buddha, as well as the development of the different schools of Buddhism.
+• Introduction to Buddhism: This course overviews Buddhism's history, beliefs, and practices.
+Students may study the Buddha's life and teachings and the development of the different schools of Buddhism.

 • Buddhist Philosophy: This course covers the major philosophical concepts and ideas found in Buddhism, such as the Four Noble Truths and the Eightfold Path.
 Students may also study the writings of key Buddhist philosophers and their influence on the tradition.